-Ideal for local residents and visitors, these trails are for hikers, bikers, and other seasonal activities such as snowshoeing.
+Ideal for local residents and visitors, the trails are for hikers, bikers, and other seasonal activities such as snowshoeing.
 Select trails are open to equestrians and ATV riders.
 To ensure long-term trail quality and to protect against erosion, trails are designated for specific uses.
-Trail signs, color blazes and the trail map available at the Mount Agamenticus website below tell which uses are permitted on each trail.
+Trail signs, color blazes, and a trail map, available at the Mount Agamenticus website, describe which uses are permitted on each trail.

 The loops described below are two suggested trail experiences that take advantage of the natural features and unobstructed views available in the preserve.

-Bear Loop (3.2 miles, moderate-advanded): This loop utilizes old roads to run along old rock walls and abandon cellar holes.
+This loop utilizes old roads to run along old rock walls and abandoned cellar holes.
 The route starts in a dominantly hemlock forest and changes to a mix forest of pine and oak old growth.
-Start at Cedar Trail located at western base parking area.
+Start at the Cedar Trailhead, located at western base parking area.
 Proceed 1 mile along Cedar Trail (passing Goosefoot which is the return trail) over three small boardwalk bridges.
-Turn right onto Porcupine Trail and proceed for about 1 mile, passing Second Hill intersection to Chestnut Oak Trail.
+Turn right onto Porcupine Trail and proceed for about 1 mile, passing the Second Hill intersection to Chestnut Oak Trail.
 Turn right onto Chestnut Oak and proceed 0.3 miles until it ends at Ring/Goosefoot/Chestnut Oak crossing.
-Take Goosefoot 0.7 miles back down hill, passing Vultures View Trail to Cedar.
+Take Goosefoot 0.7 miles back downhill, passing Vultures View Trail to Cedar.
 Turn left onto Cedar and follow 0.3 miles back to parking area.

-The preserve trails are open year round from dawn to dusk.
-The Summit Learning Lodge is open weekends 11-3 from Memorial Day (May) to Columbus Day (October).
+The preserve trails are open year-round from dawn to dusk.
+The Summit Learning Lodge is open weekends 12-4 from Memorial Day weekend (May) to Indigenous Peoples Day (October).
 Trails are open for designated uses only.
 Please respect others on the trails; stay on trails; and don't create switchbacks or new trails.
 Camping and fires are not permitted.
 Please remove all litter and follow a carry in, carry out policy.
-There are no trash receptacles are provided.
-Donations to help with trail management and programming are always welcome and appreciated.
-For more trails, and ways to get involved please visit our website below!
+Trash receptacles are not

 Dogs are allowed but must be leashed at all times while visiting the mountain.